eric19960304/vvs-finance-profit-simulator/README.md

 # VVS Finance Profit Simulator

-Script to find the best harvest (and put back) interval for VVS Finance.
+Script to find the best fixed reinvestment (harvest & put back) interval for VVS Finance.

 ## Explanation

 <img src="https://raw.githubusercontent.com/eric19960304/vvs-finance-profit-simulator/main/demo/8000.png">

-Which means if you invest 8K USD in [VVS Finance](https://vvs.finance/farms), and the current APR for VVS-USDC are 2300%, then it is best to harvest the earning every 439 minutes, and [swap](https://vvs.finance/swap) half of the harvested earning to USDC, [convert](https://vvs.finance/add) them to LP tokens, and stake them back to the pool in the [farm](https://vvs.finance/farms).
+Which means if you invest 8K USD in [VVS Finance](https://vvs.finance/farms), and the current APR for VVS-USDC are 2300%, then the best <b>fixed</b> interval to harvest is every 439 minutes, and [swap](https://vvs.finance/swap) half of the harvested earning to USDC, [convert](https://vvs.finance/add) them to LP tokens, and stake them back to the pool in the [farm](https://vvs.finance/farms).
 In this way, you will earn around 4311.83 USD after 1 week!

+As you can see at the examples section below, the higher the capital, the shorter the best fixed reinvestment interval.
+So to optimize the the profit for large capital, the reinvestment interval should be decreased over time.
+One way to do it may be update the param (cap & APR) of this script and find again the best fixed reinvestment interval.

 ## How to use